gvwilson/sdxjs/async-programming/index.md

 1. Finally,
     if we want to use a library function that relies on callbacks, we have to convert it to use promises.
-    Doing this is called <g key="promisification">promisification</g>,
+    Doing this is called <g key="promisification">promisification</g>
-    and most functions in the [Node][nodejs] have already been promisified.
+    (because programmers will rarely pass up an opportunity add a bit of jargon to the world), and most functions in the [Node][nodejs] have already been promisified.

 ## How can we build tools with promises?

 Promises may seem more complex than callbacks right now, but that's because we're looking at how they work rather than at how to use them.
-To explore the latter,
-let's use promises to build a line-counting program.
+To explore the latter subject, let's use promises to build a program to count the number of lines in a set of files.
-We will rely on the promisified version of `fs-extra` for file operations.
+A few moments of search on [NPM][npm] turns up a promisified version of `fs-extra` called `fs-extra-promise`, so we will rely on it for file operations.

 Our first step is to count the lines in a single file: